-The community of free, local programming clubs for young people
+The community of free, local coding clubs for kids and teens

-In over 100 countries, CoderDojo is the free, fun way to learn programming for young people.
+In over 100 countries, CoderDojo is the free, fun way to learn coding for kids and teens.

 Public, accessible venues

 Dojos take place in public, accessible spaces such as libraries, community centres, and even cinemas.
-Some venues provide equipment for young people (Ninjas) to use.
+Some venues provide equipment for kids and teens (Ninjas) to use.

-Dojos are run by amazing, supportive volunteers who give their time to support young people.
+Dojos are run by amazing, supportive volunteers who give their time to support kids and teens.

 Free learning resources